QAFlag/qaflag.com/docs/json/schema.md

 # Assert a Schema

-Rather than making a bunch of individual assertions against a response body, we can define the schema of the response and assert it all at once.
-We have several methods available for this.
+Rather than making a bunch of individual assertions against the response body, we can define the schema of the response and assert it all at once.
+We have three types of schema definitions to choose from.

 For these examples, let's assume the JSON response body: